MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Experiments

+\paragraph{Incorporating Sample-Splitting} To assess whether internal sample-splitting improves subgroup learning, we implemented 5-fold cross-fitting on the training data: nuisances were trained on 4 folds and used to generate CATEs on the held-out fold, and the subgroup model was trained on these cross-fitted CATEs.
+Evaluation remained on the untouched test set, where nuisances were refit on the full training set before computing AIPTW.
+The results (Figure \ref{fig:sample_splitting}) are similar to our original pipeline, suggesting that the benefit of decoupling nuisance and subgroup estimation is limited in our setting, likely because further splitting of a modest dataset weakens nuisance estimation.

-While MOSIC-MLP achieves stronger performance than the baselines, its black-box nature limits interpretability.
-In contrast, decision trees are favored in clinical settings for their transparency, allowing stakeholders to understand and trust subgroup recommendations~\cite{cai2022capital}.
-We compare \methodname\ with DT implementation to other DT-based baselines (CT, CF) on eICU.
+\paragraph{Decision Tree as Backbone} While MOSIC-MLP outperforms baselines, its black-box nature limits interpretability.
+In contrast, decision trees are favored in clinical settings for their transparency ~\citep{cai2022capital}.
+We therefore compare \methodname\ with DT backbone to DT-based baselines (CT, CF) on eICU.
 VT is excluded due to its high ATE estimation error on synthetic data (Figure~\ref{fig:syn-w-cs}).

-To impose equal interpretability requirement, we fix the tree depth to 5 for both MOSIC (denoted as MOSIC-DT) and CT, and use ensembles of 3 trees of depth 5 for MOSIC (denoted as MOSIC-Forest) and CF. As shown in Figure~\ref{fig:eicu_dt}, MOSIC consistently outperforms CT and CF under the same interpretability requirement.
+To impose a fair comparison, we match model capacity: we fix the tree depth to 5 for both MOSIC (denoted as MOSIC-DT) and CT, and use ensembles of 3 trees of depth 5 for MOSIC (denoted as MOSIC-Forest) and CF. As shown in Figure~\ref{fig:eicu_dt}, MOSIC consistently outperforms CT and CF under the same interpretability requirement.
 Notably, despite the limited model capacity, MOSIC effectively enforces both group size and overlap constraints, leading to improved covariate balance.